Thermal Energy Storage for Decarbonizing Building Heat

 Related publications: Journal of Applied Physics (2016); Journal of Applied Polymer Science (2016); Journal of Applied Physics (2017); Advanced Materials Technologies (2019)

-Polymer and Hybrid Organic-Inorganic Materials (Energy)
+Polymer and Hybrid Organic-Inorganic Materials

 A practical thermoelectric device requires both a p-type and an n-type material with reasonably large power factors.
 Although p-type organic materials with high performance have been reported and are commercially available, their n-type counterparts have not benefited from the same level of development due to their propensity to react in air.
 To address this, I have synthesized and characterized metal-organic polymers as electrically conducting and air stable materials, and studied their structure-property relationship.
 I have also developed a probe station to measure temperature-dependent thermoelectric properties of thin films.